-RE aims to deepen the knowledge and understanding that students have of the world's major religions, whilst also developing students into enquiring and inquisitive individuals, who are curious about the world around them.
+RE aims to deepen the knowledge and understanding that students have of the world's major religions, whilst also helping students to become enquiring and inquisitive individuals, who are curious about the world around them.
 Students are encouraged to consider, explore and discuss their own viewpoints on different ethical and philosophical issues, whilst also considering those from different religious or non-religious viewpoints.

 Key Stage 4

-At KS4, students study for the GCSE in Religious Studies (AQA board, specification A).
+Over years ten and eleven, students study for their Religious Studies GCSE (AQA board, specification A).

 The second part of the course focuses on thematic studies, where we begin to apply religious viewpoints to ethical and philosophical issues.
-The themes we explore are relationships and families, the existence of God and revelation, peace and conflict.
+The themes we explore are relationships and families, religion and life, the existence of God, and peace and conflict.
 This content is assessed in Paper II, which is also one hour and 45 minutes long.